 This article contains plot spoilers

-Soma unites both worlds.
-It's filled with violence, spectacle, and excitement but still considered and cerebral.
-And I'm not talking about its existential investigations or humanist posturing, which I think are quite basic and rote.
-I'm talking about it as a narrative whole, a game where, without devolving into either sheer display or ethereal wandering, characters, plot, and mechanics all serve one another, and everything you do, say, and hear has a purpose.'SOMA,' creature trailer
+SOMA unites both worlds.
+It's filled with violence, spectacle and excitement but still considered and cerebral.
+And I'm not talking about its existential investigations or humanist posturings, which I think are quite basic and rote.
+I'm talking about it as a narrative whole, a game where, without devolving into either sheer display or ethereal wandering, characters, plot and mechanics all serve one another, and everything you do, say and hear has a purpose.

 New on Motherboard: Earth's Deepest Lake Is 'Seriously Ill'

-Bloodshed is never disposable in Soma—it's dramatically imperative and narratively justified, with the scene where you kill your old body in order to transfer into a new one being a great example.
-Because of that, and its deft marriage of simple, game-y mechanics to a driven, concrete story, it shows not just how walking simulators can improve but how two sensibilities in game-making, which until recently seemed almost willfully at odds with one another, are in fact compatible.
+Bloodshed is never disposable in SOMA – it's dramatically imperative and narratively justified, with the scene where you kill your old body in order to transfer into a new one being a great example.
+Because of that, and its deft marriage of simple, game-y mechanics to a driven, concrete story, it shows not just how walking simulators can improve but how two sensibilities in game-making, which until recently seemed almost wilfully at odds with one another, are in fact compatible.
 Independent and triple-A games, and the creative propensities behind them, are not diametrically opposed.
-Soma proves they can both cross over.
+SOMA proves they can both cross over.

 SOMA is out now for Windows, Mac and PlayStation 4, and was voted VICE Gaming's tenth-best game of 2015 – read our full top 20 here.